What is a polyhedron

 8 + 12 - 18 = 2

-Polyhedra can be classified in many ways.
-For example, they can be classified as regular and irregular polyhedra.
+Polyhedrons typically fall into three groups: Platonic solids, prisms, and pyramids.
+They can further be categorized as regular or irregular and convex or concave.
 A regular polyhedron is a polyhedron whose faces are all congruent regular polygons; any polyhedron that does not meet these conditions is considered irregular.
+Only the Platonic solids are regular polyhedra; prisms and pyramids are irregular polyhedra.

 Prisms are polyhedra that have two congruent faces, called bases, lying in parallel planes.
 A prism is typically named by the shape of its polygonal bases.
 The lateral faces (the sides that are not bases) are parallelograms, rectangles, or squares.